IEEE-NITK/SLAMBot/README.md

 Before we can autonomously drive around any world, we need to provide the robot with a map which will be used to localize (position) the robot relative to obstacles or features defined in the map.
 We will create a new map of the default world by doing the following:

 1. Launch the world in Gazebo
-2. Launch the mapping node
+2. Launch the mapping script
 3. Drive around and collect data from the robot's sensors until we have a (nearly) complete and accurate map.

 After launching the gazebo simulation and teleoperation, use the following command to create a map using gmapping algorithm: